AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/google-analytics-warehoused.md

 The main differentiator is that one integration is stored ([!DNL Google Analytics Warehoused]), and the other is not ([!DNL Google Analytics Live]).
 In the case of [!DNL Google Analytics Warehoused], this allows for manipulation of your [!DNL Google Analytics] data and gives you the ability to combine [!DNL Google Analytics] and other data sources to create insightful reporting.

 Look at [!DNL Google Analytics] ad campaigns for an example of what can be done from a manipulation standpoint.
-Suppose you had multiple ad campaigns for Q4 with different names.
+Suppose you had multiple ad campaigns for fourth quarter with different names.
 The campaigns were a result of a specific marketing initiative.
-With warehoused data, you can create a column that finds the campaign names in question and returns the Q4 initiative name of `Operation Dumbo`.
+With warehoused data, you can create a column that finds the campaign names in question and returns the fourth quarter initiative name of `Operation Dumbo`.

 The combination aspect allows [!DNL Google Analytics] data to be joined to other data in order to conduct analyses.
 For example, take `Total Time On Site By Ad Campaign` data from [!DNL Google Analytics] and join it up against `Total Spent Per Campaign` data from [!DNL Facebook Ads] to get a complete picture of how much engagement is costing you.

-With the [!DNL Google Analytics Live] integration on the other hand, every [!DNL Google Analytics] chart is like a little silo that is not stored in your [!DNL Commerce Intelligence] Data Warehouse.
+With the [!DNL Google Analytics Live] integration on the other hand, every [!DNL Google Analytics] chart is like a little silo that is not stored in your Data Warehouse.

 ## Connecting [!DNL Google Analytics Warehoused]